-During the last webinar, GIS for Water Resource and Watershed Management, there were many questions regarding GIS Cloud options and solutions.
-As there was no time to address them all in one webinar session, and some of these questions are often asked by our users, we decided to cover the most frequent ones in this blog post.
+During the GIS for Water Resource and Watershed Management webinar, there were many questions regarding GIS Cloud options and solutions.
+As there was no time to address them all in one webinar session, and our users often ask some of these questions, we decided to cover the most frequent ones in this blog post.

 Is your solution specific for Watersheds and how is it different from desktop tools Watershed departments use?